-8 points is at the upper-end of our 6 to 9 point range and we do have a useful five-card suit, so we accept the invitation and advance to game.
+8 points is at the upper-end of our 6-9 range and we do have a useful five-card suit so we accept the invitation and advance to game.

-Against our 3NT contract, West leads the $\pm 4$ .
+Against our 3NT contract, West leads the ± 4 .
 The way to tackle this hand should become evident the moment we count our top tricks and potential winners.